 Yes, several bills were passed in 2020, the principal aim of which was to comply with the United States-Canada-Mexico Agreement.
 A new industrial property law was passed which changed several rules.
-Likewise, in copyright the most relevant bill passed regulates safe harbours, Technological Protection Measures, notice and takedown procedures, as well as the right of performers to authorise or prohibit the public communication of their performances.
+Likewise, in copyright the most relevant bill passed regulates safe harbours, Technological Protection Measures, a notice, and takedown procedures, as well as the right of performers to authorize or prohibit the public communication of their performances.

-7.2 Are there any particularly noteworthy issues around the application and enforcement of copyright in relation to digital content (for example, when a work is deemed to be made available to the public online, hyperlinking, etc.)?
+7.2 Are there any particularly noteworthy issues around the application and enforcement of copyright in relation to digital content (for example, when a work is deemed to be made available to the public online, hyperlinking, in NFTs or the metaverse, etc.)?

-In the bill mentioned in the answer to the previous question, several changes were implemented to regulate and establish a clear notice and takedown procedure, safe harbours, and technological protection measures.
-Although the system was de facto in place prior to this reform, the changes stipulate clear rules in Mexican legislation.
+In the bill mentioned in the previous paragraph several changes were implemented to regulate and establish a clear notice and takedown procedure, safe harbours, and technological protection measures.
+Although the system was de facto in place before this reform, the changes stipulate clear rules in Mexican legislation.